-Given that the current situation was largely brought about via government's failure to act sooner to increase charges moderately (after a period of significant over-charging), which coincided with the unforeseen complication of a COVID pandemic, ALRTA asserts that a frank conversation must occur between industry and government to identify a pragmatic approach to achieving balance in the medium term.
-This is likely to involve a one-off intervention to fix the imbalance under PAYGO or a transition to an entirely new approach to fair cost recovery involving a 'reset' such that it could be launched on a cost-neutral basis.
+Given that the current revenue-expenditure imbalance was largely brought about by external shocks and government's failure to act sooner to increase charges moderately (after a period of significant over-charging), ALRTA asserts that a frank conversation must occur between industry and government to identify a pragmatic approach to achieving balance in the medium term.
+This is likely to involve a one-off intervention to fix the imbalance under PAYGO (for example, excluding stimulus and natural disaster spending) or a transition to an entirely new approach to fair cost recovery involving a 'reset' such that it could be launched on a cost-neutral basis.